 Here you will information relating to careers, apprenticeships and university applications.

-Mrs Webster is in School on Wednesdays and Thursdays during term time and is based in the Careers Room opposite the Dance Studio.
-Any student can drop in to speak to Mrs Webster at brunch or lunchtime on a Wednesday or Thursday.
+JMHS has a careers adviser, Mrs Rose.
+Mrs Rose works in school on Tuesdays between 8.30 am and 4.00 pm during term time and is based in the Careers Room opposite the Dance Studio.
+Any student can drop in to speak to Mrs Rose before school, at brunch or lunchtime on a Tuesday.
+Mrs Rose can support students to make informed decisions on their future choices by exploring the following options:

-Students can request a more in-depth interview with Mrs Webster via their tutor, Head of House, or Mr A Williams (Assistant Head Teacher); Sixth Form students can be referred via their mentor.
-However priority for interviews will be given to students likely to need most support, for example Y 11s who want to do an apprenticeship after GCSEs.
+Students can request a more in-depth interview with Mrs Rose via their tutor, Head of House, or Mr Hammond (Assistant Headteacher); Sixth Form students can be referred via their mentor.
+However, priority for interviews will be given to students likely to need most support, for example Year 11 students who want to do an apprenticeship after their exams.

-In addition, please note that all students have free access to careers advisers from the National Careers Service: NCS Advisers are available 8am to 10pm, seven days a week on 0800 100 900 or via webchat.
+In addition, please note that all students have free access to careers advisers from the National Careers Service: advisers are available 8am to 10pm, seven days a week on 0800 100 900 or via webchat.

 We encourage students to grasp the opportunities available to them, both inside and outside of school, to develop the knowledge, experience, skills and attitudes which together with getting the best exam results will equip them to make a successful transition to working life.
 Activities and resources that can help with this process include: